jasperan/data-in-ai-revolution/PYPI.md

 # data-in-ai-revolution

-A Textual-powered terminal lab for exploring the **Data in the AI Revolution** workshop.
+A Python fallback package for exploring the **Data in the AI Revolution** workshop.

-It ships with:

-- a full-screen TUI for browsing the curriculum
-- searchable notebook, script, and video catalogs
-- launch helpers for hands-on labs
-- an environment doctor for workshop readiness checks
-- bundled workshop assets for non-editable installs
+The repository now ships a primary **Go + Bubble Tea** TUI, but this package still provides the legacy Python/Textual interface plus bundled workshop assets for non-editable installs.

-## Install from source
+## Install the Python fallback from source

 ```bash
 git clone https://github.com/jasperan/data-in-ai-revolution.git